kalbun/GENIS/README.md

 - preprocess reviews with nltk tokenizer, keeping only nouns and adjectives
 - use embeddings to preserve only words semantically near enough to the review overall topic
-- clusterise selected words with hdbscan
+- clusterises selected words with hdbscan
 - stores words belonging to each cluster
+- assigns each review to one and only one cluster
 - invoke an llm passing the review and cluster words, asking to evaluate the sentiment for each of them.
+The prompt instructs the llm to assign a numerical score from -1 to +1 with a resolution of 0.5.
-For example, if cluster contains
+  For example, if cluster contains _reader_, _reading_ and _readership_
+  while the review is _I read this book with great pleasure_, then the llm may return a score of 0.5 or 1.
+- calculates a correction score as the sum of all the words found (0 if no words were found).
+- calculates the final corrected score as the original score plus the correction multiplied by a factor:

+    S_o = original score
+    C = correction
+    a = scale factor
+    S_c = corrected score

+    S_c = S_o + C * a

 # RUN GAUSSIANISER